cereus/PadArq/README.md

 # PadArq

-This is just a small app that calculates some mexican specific parameter for architectural projects design used to apply for construction permissions.
+This is just a small app that calculates some mexican specific parameters for architectural projects design used to apply for construction permissions.

 I started this project as an excersice while I'm learning Python 3.5 programming language and I was looking to apply some my recentrly aquired knowledge.